(This article was published on 28 June 2021 and updated on 29 January 2026)

 Disclosures

-For impairment testing of assets other than goodwill and intangible assets with an indefinite useful life, companies are encouraged, but not required under IAS 36, to disclose the assumptions used in determining the recoverable amount.
-Nonetheless, such disclosure of assumptions that are significantly impacted by climate-related matters may be needed if it is material for the users’ understanding of the company’s financial position or performance.
-[IAS 1.17(c), 31, 36.132]
+For impairment testing of assets other than goodwill and intangible assets with an indefinite useful life, companies are encouraged, but not required, under IAS 36 to disclose the assumptions used in determining the recoverable amount.
+However, such disclosure may be needed under IAS 1 if it is material for the user’s understanding of the company’s financial position or performance.
+[IAS 1.17(c), 31, 112, 36.132]

-A company is also required to disclose the key assumptions used in estimating the cash flows that have a significant risk of resulting in a material adjustment to the carrying amount of the asset or CGU within the next financial year, including information related to reasonably possible changes to those assumptions (e.g. sensitivity disclosures).
-For example, it may be important to provide such disclosures when the potential impact on the cash flow projections of changes resulting from climate-related legislation is uncertain and could result in material adjustments.
-[IAS 1.125, 129]
+• key assumptions and major sources of estimation uncertainty that have a significant risk of resulting in a material adjustment to the carrying amount of assets or CGUs within the next financial year – e.g. these disclosures may be needed when the impact on the cash flow projections of changes to climate-related legislation is uncertain; and

 Regulatory expectations

 Climate-related information is a key area of focus for many regulators.
-For example, the European regulator ESMA2 has published a report on climate-related disclosures included in the 2022 annual financial statements of selected European companies.
-The report contains examples of disclosures of the impact of climate-related matters on impairment of non-current assets together with explanations of why such disclosures may be useful to users of financial statements.
+For example, a report by the European regulator ESMA3 provides examples of disclosures of the impact of climate-related matters on impairment of non-current assets, together with explanations of why such disclosures may be useful to users of financial statements.
 ESMA expects companies to consider these examples when assessing and disclosing the degree to which climate-related matters play a role in the preparation of the financial statements.
-Furthermore, reflecting climate-related matters in testing non-current assets for impairment continues to top the list of ESMA’s enforcement priorities.

 For more guidance on disclosures and regulatory expectations see Have you disclosed the impacts of climate-related matters clearly?